Walking for Weight Loss - Free Mild Cardio, Plan 2

 If you do follow that program for a month and are not losing enough fat and have already tightened your diet, what should you do?
 In consultation with your physician, of course, we'd recommend cutting back on your walks and doing GXP three times weekly.
 It may be that your body is one of those that thrives on exercise!

-If you are overweight or obese, are not sure whether you are in reasonably good physical condition, or if you are older than middle-aged, you may prefer our easier walking for weight loss plan to begin with.
+If you are overweight or obese, are not sure whether you are in reasonably good physical condition, or if you are older than middle-aged, you may prefer our easier plan, to begin with.
+Here is the link to that page:

 Recommended books for this topic